UG/G Accepted Students

 Research hours are not eligible for double-counting, but you should definitely start on your master's research as soon as possible.
 You can take up to 12 credit hours of coursework, and 6 of those hours can be at the 4000-level as long as a corresponding 5000-level course isn't offered.
 Talk to your undergrad advisor about which courses you can use.

-Make an appointment with your academic advisor so you can switch to the higher level course to satisfy the degree requirement.
+Make an appointment with your undergraduate academic advisor so you can switch to the higher level course to satisfy the degree requirement.